 |Loyal and loving, highly intelligent, affectionate, sensitive, shy

-For families seeking a gentle giant to add to their household, an Irish Wolf Schnauzer may be the perfect addition to your home.
+For families seeking a gentle giant to add to their household, an Irish Wolf Schnauzer may be perfect.
 This designer dog is the result of breeding the high-spirited Schnauzer with the gigantic Irish Wolfhound.
-The outcome is a lively, loyal canine that will do anything for his family.
+The outcome is a lively, loyal canine that will do anything for their family.

-As with any hybrid breed, you can never be certain as to how the physical traits of both breeds are going to be distributed.
-However, it is always going to lead to this being a medium-sized dog no matter how things are split between the breeds.
+As with any hybrid breed, you can never be certain as to how the physical traits of the parent breeds are going to be distributed to the offspring.
+However, it is always going to lead to the mix being a large dog, no matter how things are split.

-First, their coat will always be rough and slightly wiry and they will have those typical shaggy eyebrows that you see with every Schnauzer.
-This can also extend to their whiskers, but this may be less noticeable with this hybrid breed.
+The Irish Wolf Schnauzer’s coat will always be rough and slightly wiry, and they will have those typical shaggy eyebrows that you see with every Schnauzer.
+This can also extend to their whiskers, but it may be less noticeable.

-The overall body of this breed is strong without being too muscular thanks to their wiry coat.
-Their front legs can be quite straight with larger feet but there is still a sense of them being quite graceful in their appearance.
-They can have various colors of fur including red, fawn and black or there can be several colors mixed together.
+The overall body of this breed is strong without being too muscular.
+Their front legs can be quite straight, with large feet, but there is still a sense of them being quite graceful in their appearance.
+They can have various colors of fur, including red, fawn, and black, or there can be several colors mixed together.